-The Visualization Definition And How It Transforms Your Life
+Visualization And How It Can Transform Your Life

 What Is Visualization?

-A simplified version of the visualization definition is this: picture in your mind the things that you want in your life.
 Visualization is usually paired with meditation and mindfulness.
-What this process would look like is going to a quiet place, closing your eyes and calming your body, and starting to think about things that you want to experience in life.
-During this process, you want to get as detailed as you possibly can.
+This process varies, but it often looks like going to a quiet place, closing your eyes, calming your body, and starting to think about the things that you want to experience in life.
+During this process, it may help to get as detailed as you possibly can.

-For example, if you want to win an award in the future for contribution at your work, you would close your eyes and picture yourself winning the award.
-You would think about what it would feel like to hear your name called as the winner.
-You would think about what you were wearing and what you looked like.
-And, you would even imagine the details about who is presenting the award to you, what are they saying about you, and what it feels like to hold the award in your hand.
+Here’s an example: If you want to win an award in the future for contributions at your place of work, you can close your eyes and picture yourself winning the award.
+You can think about what it would feel like to hear your name called as the winner.
+You might picture what you would wear and how you would look.
+You can also imagine the details about who is presenting the award to you, what they are saying about you, and what it feels like to hold the award in your hand.

 How To Visualize

-If you want to start adding the practice of visualization into your life, here are the steps that you can follow.
+If you want to start adding the practice of visualization into your life, here are some steps that you can follow.

 - Find a quiet place to sit.
 Make sure this is a place where you will not be disturbed.